dnsimple/dnsimple-support/content/articles/adding-domain.markdown

 ![Registering a new domain](/files/registering-a-new-domain.png)

-Once that's complete, click in the bottom right corner to register the domain.
+Once that's complete, click the button in the bottom right corner to register the domain.

 ### Transferring a domain into DNSimple